Sio Moore

-Snorsio Alston "Sio" Moore (born May 2, 1990) is a Liberian former American football linebacker.
-He played college football at Connecticut.
-Moore was drafted by the Oakland Raiders in the third round of the 2013 NFL Draft.
-He also played for the Indianapolis Colts, Kansas City Chiefs, Arizona Cardinals, and Houston Texans.
+Snorsio Alston "Sio" Moore (born 2 May 1990) is a Liberian former professional player of American football who was a linebacker in the National Football League (NFL).
+He played college football for the UConn Huskies.
+Moore was selected by the Oakland Raiders in the third round of the 2013 NFL draft.
+He was also a member of the Indianapolis Colts, Kansas City Chiefs, Arizona Cardinals, and Houston Texans.

-Early years
+Early life

 Moore was born in Liberia in West Africa, and moved to the West Haven, Connecticut when he was a child.
 He attended Apex High School in Apex, North Carolina, where he was a letterman in football and track.
 He played football as a linebacker, running back and fullback.
 He earned All-area and All-Tri Seven Football League honors as a fullback and linebacker as a senior.

 Prior to signing with Connecticut, Moore made a visit to their summer camp in Storrs, Connecticut, where he was timed at 4.54 in the 40-yard dash, 4.41 in the short shuttle, had a 38.5-inch (99 cm) vertical jump, broad jumped 10-foot-2 (3.13 m) and ran the 100-meter dash in 11.1 seconds.

 Regarded only as a two-star prospect grade by both Rivals.com and Scout.com, Moore was ranked No. 50 among the nation’s weak-side linebackers.
-He signed his national letter of intent to attend Connecticut on July 12, 2007.
+He signed his national letter of intent to attend Connecticut on 12 July 2007.